TextZip/textzip.github.io/_posts/2021-05-02-AVR-Diaries-01-Port-Manipulation.md

 What are ports ?

-Ports are collections of Pins sharing a set of common SFR’s. (vaguely speaking a group of pins are called a port)
+Ports are collections of Pins sharing a set of common SFR’s. (vaguely speaking, a group of pins is called a port)

-To intuitively understand the need for port registers lets quickly list all the attributes a GPIO pin can have in general.
+To intuitively understand the need for port registers, let's quickly list all the attributes a GPIO pin can have in general.

 - **INPUT / OUTPUT / INPUT_PULLUP** – PinMode()
 - **HIGH / LOW** – DigitalWrite()